Why your international payments are failing and how to avoid it

 When you add different local banking standards, payment methods, currency conversion, and thousands of miles between the seller and buyer into this mix, you create a much longer payment chain, and yes, you guessed it, more opportunities for something to go wrong and cause the payment to fail.

-Understanding why cross-border payments can fail is the first step to optimizing your revenue delivery infrastructure and giving your business the best chance of capturing that revenue.
+Understanding why cross-border payments can fail is the first step to optimizing your payments infrastructure and giving your business the best chance of capturing that revenue.

 Here are the top 3 reasons international payments fail: